 There are things you can do to help an alcoholic spouse and improve the chances of recovery.

 If you’d like to help your husband stop drinking, consider:

 Confront him and let him know how his drinking affects you and other family members.
 Avoid blame and focus on using “I” statements, such as “I feel hurt when you drink too much and neglect our relationship.”

-An intervention brings together the people who care about the person who is drinking too much and confronts the person with the support of an addiction specialist.
+An intervention brings together everyone who cares about the person who's drinking too much to respectfully confront them.
 That specialist serves as a mediator and resource and helps everyone deal with a difficult situation.

 Alcoholics Anonymous (AA) is a 12-step program that has helped many alcoholics deal with recovery.
 It’s a community program that allows people to speak openly and honestly about their AUD and get support from their peers.

 Residential treatment programs or inpatient treatment offers a full-time option for people struggling with AUD.
 These programs provide medically supervised detox and round-the-clock care and attention from addiction specialists.

 People in residential treatment programs focus entirely on recovery, away from the stress and challenges of their everyday lives.

 These programs are ideal for people who have attempted recovery in the past or who have the option or need to make recovery their full-time focus.

 There are many treatment options available for alcoholics and their family members, including personal and family therapy.
 If you have an alcoholic partner, you can speak to an addiction specialist about the various resources available to help families dealing with substance abuse.